Workplace bullying and harassment

 - have good performance management and communication systems in place

-- train and educate all staff on harassment so that:
+- train and educate all staff on bullying so that:

 - they are more aware of their own actions and the actions of those around them